leandro-cordero/quote-tables/README.md

 ### 3. Database Interactions via RPCs
 To guarantee atomicity and simplify the frontend, complex database actions (like upserting a work item and recalculating order indexes) are handled on the backend via PostgreSQL functions (RPCs).
 The frontend calls these endpoints through the Supabase client.

+## 🧪 Testing & CI/CD

+This repository includes testing practices using **Jest** and **React Testing Library**:
+- **Unit & Logic Tests:** Pure functions and data transformers (e.g., recursive tree builders) are tested to ensure robust data integrity.
+- **Component Tests:** UI components are tested using semantic, accessible DOM queries (`getByRole`, `getByText`), validating proper rendering and state handling without relying on brittle `data-testid` selectors.
+- **Hook & Integration Tests:** Custom React Query hooks are tested inside a mocked `QueryClientProvider` to specifically validate complex behaviors like optimistic UI updates and cache manipulation.

+**Continuous Integration (CI):** A GitHub Actions workflow (`test.yml`) runs the test suite on every push to `master` and on all Pull Requests, ensuring code reliability prior to deployment.

 ## 🌐 Live Demo